luccosta/mocap_ros/README.md

 # MoCap ROS driver and ICP Pose Estimator

-This ROS 2 project implements a full pipeline to estimate 6-DoF poses using the **Iterative Closest Point (ICP)** algorithm, combining **C++ (PCL)** for backend registration with **Python**-based 3D data streaming over UDP.
-The system is designed for real-time localization of robots or markers based on raw point clouds.
+This ROS 2 project implements a full pipeline to estimate 6-DoF poses, combining C++ for backend registration with Python-based data streaming over UDP.
+The system is designed for real-time localization of robots or markers based on raw point clouds from the MoCap system.

 > This project was developed in parallel with the [VirtualMoCap](https://github.com/loolirer/VirtualMoCap) project at the same research lab.
 > While VirtualMoCap provides a simulated multi-agent motion capture system, this project focuses on pose estimation through geometric alignment.